mkaz/working-with-go/_posts/functions.md

 ## Function with Return Value

-Definining a function with a return value, you must specify the type for the return value.
+Defining a function with a return value, you must specify the type for the return value.

 ```go
 func Say(s string) string {